Get-AZ/Power-BI-Analytics-Portfolio/README.md

 2. Download the required `.pbix` file from its project directory.
 3. Open the file in Power BI Desktop.

 GitHub does not render `.pbix` reports in the browser.
+The larger Purchase Order report is distributed as a versioned GitHub Release asset because it exceeds GitHub's 25 MB browser-upload limit.
 Screenshots can be added to each project's `screenshots` directory without changing the original report files.

 ## Integrity and privacy